About the project

 Book project: Accounting for Health: Economic Practices and Medical Knowledge, 1500–1970 - Second workshop, December, 2nd–3rd 2016

 The third working group of the ERC project “Ways of Writing.
 How physicians know, 1550-1950″ invite scholars from a wide variety of relevant fields t to examine and to discuss the longue durée of medicine and economy, focusing on practices and values of economic and medical knowing.
 The working group will convene three times in 2016–17 in Berlin with the purpose of producing a truly collective volume.
 Using this mode of collaborative work the contributions will be discussed at the workshops, with feedback from participants and invited commentators.

 Meetings will take place in June (17th–19th) 2016, in December (2nd–3rd) 2016 and in late Spring 2017.

 Accounting for Health: Economic Practices and Medical Knowledge, 1500–1970

 Further Informations: Acc for health final 2016-01-13

 On 7th and 8th of January 2016 the workshop Das medizinische Gutachten.
 Genre und Praxis in der Geschichte (16.-20.
-Jhd.) will take place at Zentrum für Literatur- und Kulturforschung (ZfL), Berlin, planned by the ERC research group in cooperation with the ZfL and the Institute for German Literature of Humboldt University of Berlin.
+Jhd.) took place at Zentrum für Literatur- und Kulturforschung (ZfL), Berlin, planned by the ERC research group in cooperation with the ZfL and the Institute for German Literature of Humboldt University of Berlin.

 11 November 2015 in Montreal